 The Barbara Hepworth Museum and Sculpture Garden

-World renowned sculptor Barbara Hepworth lives and worked in St Ives until her death in 1975, at which point her studio was turned into a museum of her work.
-Today, it stands as monument to her genius, complemented by the sub-tropical garden that Hepworth herself designed, which is dotted with examples of her work – many of which are in the same place she placed them.
+World-renowned sculptor Barbara Hepworth lives and worked in St Ives until her death in 1975, at which point her studio was turned into a museum of her work.
+Today, it stands as a monument to her genius, complemented by the sub-tropical garden that Hepworth herself designed, which is dotted with examples of her work – many of which are in the same place she placed them.

 From Spring 2017, the Tate gallery in St Ives will reopen after a major renovation and will once again stand as one of St Ives finest cultural locations.
 Until then, the Hepworth Museum and Sculpture Garden is a glorious alternative.